Evgen941-max/datagrok/readme.txt

 Test application:
     After successfully launching the application, use command "curl 0.0.0.0:8080" and "curl 0.0.0.0:8090".

-The application will return the value in the forman JSON
+The application will return the value in the forman JSON.
+Its for GitHub